Enryuuuuuu/embedded-journey/Week01_C_Fundamentals/day02_data_types/README.md

 // 12 | pressure_pascals | 4 byte | Sekarang mulai di alamat 12.
 //---------|-----------------------|---------|------------------------------------
 // UKURAN TOTAL = 16 byte

+padding is added with objective to make cpu work in the most efficient way. this is called data alignment, CPU will will able to access memory efficiently when data is aligned.
+This means a multi-byte variable should be located at a memory address that is a multiple of its own size.